History of dance

 The history of dance is difficult to access because dance does not often leave behind clearly identifiable physical artifacts that last over millennia, such as stone tools, hunting implements or cave paintings.
-It is not possible to identify with exact precision when dance becomes part of human culture.Dance is filled with aesthetic values, making it distinct from one society to another and is shrouded in symbolism that expounds on the cultural heritage of a community accordingly being unique from one society to another.
+It is difficult to determine the exact point at which dance became part of human culture.
+Dance is filled with aesthetic values, making it distinct from one society to another.
+It is filled with symbolism that expounds on the cultural heritage of a community, each style being unique from one another.
 Dance can help tell a story, convey feelings and emotions, and connect with others and ourselves.

 Early dance

-The natural impulse to dance may have existed in early primates before they evolved into humans.

 Dance has been an important part of ceremony, rituals, celebrations and entertainment since before the birth of the earliest human civilizations.
-Archaeology delivers traces of dance from prehistoric times such as the 10,000-year-old Bhimbetka rock shelters paintings in India and Egyptian tomb paintings depicting dancing figures from c.
+Archaeology delivers traces of dance from prehistoric times such as the 10,000-year-old Bhimbetka rock shelters paintings in India and Egyptian tomb depicting dancing figures from c.
 3300 BC.
 Many contemporary dance forms can be traced back to historical, traditional, ceremonial and ethnic dances of the ancient period.

 Means of social communication and bonding

 Dance may have been used as a tool of social interaction that promoted cooperation essential for survival among early humans.
-Studies found that today's best dancers share two specific genes associated with a predisposition for being good social communicators.
+Studies found that today's best dancers share two specific genes associated with a predisposition for being good at social communication.

-Also, the term “kinesthetic” is the right term to help understanding how dance makes communication, and it means recognition of movement of one’s own body, this word is a combination of two words (kinein=to move, aesthesis= perception).
-And dance in communication is like language, you can understand, feel, see and hear.
-When someone uses all the body muscles and feeling in a dance you will send like a message to the audience or who was watching.
-So dance moves and background sounds play a big role too.
-When there is a group performance by holding hands or shoulders or even dancing opposite each other makes them feel communicated and bonded.
+Also, the term "kinesthetic" is the right term to help understanding how dance makes communication.
+"Kinesthetic" means recognition of movement of one's own body, and is a combination of two words (Greek: kinein "to move", aesthesis "perception").
+Dance movements and accompanying sounds also play a significant role.
+In group performances (whether through holding hands, linking shoulders, or facing one another) participants often develop a sense of communication and social bonding.